Beaufortia (plant): Distribution and habitat

 All species of Beaufortia occur in the South West Botanical Province and about half the species also occur in the Eremaean province.
 Beaufortias are often found in sand plain and in heath, although Beaufortia sparsa usually grows in marshy places and is known by the common name swamp bottlebrush.

 Ecology

 Most beaufortias are serotinous, only reproducing from seed, released from the fruit after fire.
 Several species which occur in areas where fire is frequent, have a lignotuber which resprouts after fire.
 Honeyeaters (Family Meliphagidae) and the honey possum (Tarsipes rostratus) are thought to be the main pollinators but many kinds of insect have also been recorded on beaufortia flowers.

 Conservation

-Some species of Beaufortia are common within their range but several, including Beaufortia bicolor are classified as "Priority Three" by the Western Australian Government Department of Parks and Wildlife, meaning that they is poorly known and known from only a few locations but is not under imminent threat.
+Some species of Beaufortia are common within their range but several, including Beaufortia bicolor, are classified as "Priority Three" by the Western Australian Government Department of Parks and Wildlife, meaning that they are poorly known and known from only a few locations but are not under imminent threat.